pavel-hrdina/dotfiles/README.md

 ```

 After the installation is done, restart you machine, in case you would
-like to do this manually install the packages, and execute stow on all
+like to do this manually, install the packages, and execute stow on all
 the files in the dotfiles directory:

 ```bash